Chethan-170/webpack/readme.md

 - ✅ Using a dev server like `webpack-dev-server` or Vite
 - ✅ Working with `import`, JSX, SCSS, etc.

----

-### ❌ What Happens Without Webpack?
+### What Happens Without Webpack?

 If you skip Webpack:

-- Browsers can’t understand:
+- Browsers can't understand:

   - `import` / `require()`
   - JSX, SCSS, font/image imports